quixio/car-data-dashboard/README.md

 ])
 ```

-Last part is to run server and set the port to **80** so you can host the dashboard in Quix.
+The last part is to run a server and set the port to **80** so you can host the dashboard in Quix.
 ```python
 if __name__ == '__main__':
     # It is important to set port 80 to host this dashboard in Quix